aylinazlina/Pet-Adoption-System/README.md

 8.To use the image features in project install pilow: pip install pillow

+9.Run migrations:
+python manage.py makemigrations
-9.Run migrations: python manage.py migrate
+python manage.py migrate

 10.Start the development server: python manage.py runserver Access the website at ( http://127.0.0.1:8000/)
 ## Found a bug?

 Contributions are welcome!
-If you'd like to contribute to Shoukhin_haat and help me, please follow these steps:
+If you'd like to contribute to FurrEverCare and help me, please follow these steps:

 1.Fork the repository.